-- (2) These option awards vest in three equal installments on each of the first three anniversaries of the grant date (July 22, 2011), contingent in each case on the executive remaining either an employee (in the case of an incentive stock option) or an employee, director or consultant (in the case of a non-qualified stock option) of ImmunoGen as of each such date. - (3) These option awards vest in three equal installments on each of the first three anniversaries of the grant date (July 20, 2012), contingent in each case on the executive remaining either an employee (in the case of an incentive stock option) or an employee, director of consultant (in the case of a non-qualified stock option) of ImmunoGen as of each such date. - (4) These option awards vest in three equal installments on each of the first three anniversaries of the grant date (July 16, 2013), contingent in each case on the executive remaining either an employee (in the case of an incentive stock option) or an employee, director or consultant (in the case of a non-qualified stock option) of ImmunoGen as of each such date. - (5) This option award vests in four equal installments on each of the first four anniversaries of the grant date (December 30, 2013), contingent on Mr. Johnston remaining either an employee (in the case of an incentive stock option) or an employee, director or consultant (in the case of a non-qualified stock option) of ImmunoGen as of each such date. - (6) This option award vests in four equal installments on each of the first four anniversaries of the grant date (November 26, 2012), contingent on Dr. Morris remaining either an employee (in the case of an incentive stock option) or an employee, director or consultant (in the case of a non-qualified stock option) of ImmunoGen as of each such date. - (7) This restricted stock award vests in four equal installments on each of the first four anniversaries of the grant date (November 26, 2012), contingent on Dr. Morris remaining an employee, director or consultant of ImmunoGen as of each such date.
+- (2) This option award vests in four equal installments on each of the first four anniversaries of the grant date (May 16, 2016), contingent on Mr. Enyedy remaining an employee, director or consultant of ImmunoGen as of each such date. - (3) This restricted stock award vests in four equal installments on each of the first four anniversaries of the grant date (May 16, 2016), contingent on Mr. Enyedy remaining an employee, director or consultant of ImmunoGen as of each such date - (4) These option awards vest in three equal installments on each of the first three anniversaries of the grant date (July 16, 2013), contingent in each case on the executive remaining either an employee (in the case of an incentive stock option) or an employee, director or consultant (in the case of a non-qualified stock option) of ImmunoGen as of each such date. - (5) These option awards vest in three equal installments on each of the first three anniversaries of the grant date (July 17, 2014), contingent in each case on the executive remaining either an employee (in the case of an incentive stock option) or an employee, director or consultant (in the case of a non-qualified stock option) of ImmunoGen as of each such date. - (6) These option awards vest in three equal installments on each of the first three anniversaries of the grant date (July 13, 2015), contingent in each case on the executive remaining either an employee (in the case of an incentive stock option) or an employee, director or consultant (in the case of a non-qualified stock option) of ImmunoGen as of each such date. - (7) This option award vests in four equal installments on each of the first four anniversaries of the grant date (December 30, 2013), contingent on Mr. Johnston remaining either an employee (in the case of an incentive stock option) or an employee, director or consultant (in the case of a non-qualified stock option) of ImmunoGen as of each such date. - (8) This option award vests in four equal installments on each of the first four anniversaries of the grant date (November 26, 2012), contingent on Dr. Morris remaining either an employee (in the case of an incentive stock option) or an employee, director or consultant (in the case of a non-qualified stock option) of ImmunoGen as of each such date. - (a) This restricted steak award vects in four equal installments on each of the first four anniversaries of the ground date.
+(November 26, 2012), contingent on Dr. Morris remaining an ampleyee, director or - (9) This restricted stock award vests in four equal installments on each of the first four anniversaries of the grant date (November 26, 2012), contingent on Dr. Morris remaining an employee, director or consultant of ImmunoGen as of each such date. - (10) This option award vests in four equal installments on each of the first four anniversaries of the grant date (September 15, 2014), contingent on Ms. Poole remaining either an employee (in the case of an incentive stock option) or an employee, director or consultant (in the case of a non-qualified stock option) of ImmunoGen as of each such date.